sendchinatownlove/ruby/README.md

 `\curl -sSL https://get.rvm.io | bash -s stable --ruby`
 - Download postgres
 `brew install postgresql`
-- Run `bundle install`.
+- cd to ruby/ and run `bundle install`.
 You might have to `gem install bundler`
 - Download the local deveopment `.env` file (the secret sauce) and place it in your ruby/ (mac os might give you a warning about hiding files that begin with '.') https://drive.google.com/drive/u/2/folders/1vDEWSwn2UFaGXBNCyt0qe60vOa5j6wfH

 ### Create and migrate database
-- Create and migrate your DB:
+- Run the server (see below) and create and migrate your DB:
 `rails db:create && rails db:migrate`

 ### Useful commands
-- Run the server: `heroku local web:run rails server`
+- Run the server: `heroku local web` (see [here](https://stackoverflow.com/questions/52862529/no-such-file-or-directory-rb-sysopen-tmp-pids-puma-pid) if you see an error that looks like `No such file or directory @ rb_sysopen - tmp/pids/puma.pid`)
-- Run the server on port 3001: `heroku local web:run rails server -p 3001` You'll need to do this if you're getting cors errors from the frontend.
+- Run the server on port 3001: `heroku local web -p 3001` You'll need to do this if you're getting cors errors from the frontend.
 Stop your frontend server, start the rails server on 3001, then start the local server again from port 3000 using `yarn start`
 - Run all tests: `heroku local:run bundle exec rspec`
 - Run specific tests: `heroku local:run bundle exec rspec -e "<insert string from test description>"`
 - Run console: `heroku local:run rails console`

 #### Development
-`rails generate model <ModelName>`
+- `rails generate model <ModelName>`
-`rails generate controller <ControllerName>`
+- `rails generate controller <ControllerName>`
-`rails generate migration <MigrationName>`
+- `rails generate migration <MigrationName>`

 ### Troubleshooting